Loan Repayment Program for Mental Health Professionals

 What if I want to change practice sites?

-Before changing practice sites, please contact our office to discuss the impact of such a change.If you wish to change practice sites, the new site must be in a MHPSA for you to continue to be eligible for the program.
+Before changing practice sites, please contact our office to discuss the impact of such a change.
+If you wish to change practice sites, the new site must be in an MHPSA for you to continue to be eligible for the program.

 Do I have to only see Medicaid and CHIP patients?

-You do not have to provide services only to Medicaid and CHIP patients.
+No, you do not have to provide services only to Medicaid and CHIP patients.
 However, you must accept all forms of payment and not turn away patients due to their inability to pay.

-What is considered full-time?
+What is considered full-time employment?

-Can I receive payment for part-time?
+Can I receive payment for part-time employment?

-I am participating in the Public Service Loan Forgiveness Program.
+I am participating in the Public Service Loan Forgiveness (PSLF) Program.
 Does this disqualify me from any loan repayment program?

 Is the percentage of the award amount based on my original loan balance or my current loan balance?